-Paragraph numbers make it easier to discuss certain segments in a team ("Have a look at the comment in paragraph 14!") as well as coding whole paragraphs at once.
-MAXQDA therefore automatically numbers all paragraphs in your text documents.
+Paragraph numbers make it easier to discuss certain segments in a team ("Have a look at the comment in paragraph 4!") as well as coding whole paragraphs at once.
+You can also use the paragraph numbers to quote your data sources.
+If you need a more precise numbering of your data, you can change the display to line numbering at any time by right-clicking in the text and selecting "Convert to Line Numbering".

 In the example above you can see three colored vertical stripes, as well as a yellow sticky note symbol next to the text.
 The latter shows that a memo has been attached to that paragraph.
-The vertical stripes are the so-called coding stripes symbolizing which code the text was assigned to (in this case long codes ending on "..Interests", "..Education" and "..Work Issues").
-To view the whole code name, simply enlarge the coding column by dragging the separator to the right.
+The vertical stripes are the so-called coding stripes symbolizing which code the text was assigned to (in this case long codes ending on "..Interests", "..Career" and "..Parents").
+To view the whole code name, simply enlarge the coding column by dragging the grey line next to the coding stripes to the right.